Too Good To Go: History

-The company was created in 2015 in Denmark by Brian Christensen, Thomas Bjørn Momsen, Stian Olesen, Klaus Bagge Pedersen, and Adam Sigbrand.
+The company was created in 2015 in Denmark by Thomas Bjørn Momsen, Klaus Bagge Pedersen, Adam Sigbrand and Brian Christensen.
 In 2017, Mette Lykke (co-founder of Endomondo) joined as CEO.

-The application was co-founded in Switzerland and Austria by Jörgen Munter, in France by Lucie Basch, and in the United Kingdom by Chris Wilson and Jamie Crummie.

-In February 2019, the company raised an additional 6 million euros in a new round investment.
+In February 2019, the company raised an additional 6 million euros in a new round of investment.
 In August 2019, Too Good To Go was re-launched in Austria.
 In September 2019, Too Good To Go acquired the Spanish startup weSAVEeat and merged it into its own brand.
 In November 2019, the offer of Too Good To Go extended to plants through a partnership with the French retail plants company Jardiland.
 In December 2019, Too Good To Go partnered with the French grocery retail stores Intermarché, and donated 60K euros to the French charity Restaurants du Cœur.
 In October 2021, Bonnie Wright teamed up with Too Good To Go to drive the initiative to reduce food waste.

+Corporate affairs

+The key trends for Too Good To Go ApS are (as of the financial year ending December 31):

+International expansion

+As of January 2025 the company serves Austria, Australia, Belgium, Canada, Czechia, Denmark, the Faroe Islands, France, Germany, Ireland, Italy, the Netherlands, Norway, Poland, Portugal, Spain, Sweden, Switzerland, the United Kingdom and the United States.

 Purpose

 The purpose of Too Good To Go is to reduce food waste worldwide.
-It developed a mobile application that connects restaurants and stores that have unsold, surplus food, with customers who can then buy whatever food the outlet considers surplus to requirements — without being able to choose — at a much lower price than normal.
+It developed a mobile application that connects restaurants and stores that have unsold, surplus food, with customers who can then buy whatever food the outlet considers surplus to requirements—without being able to choose—at a much lower price than normal.
 The food on the app is priced at one-third its original price.
 The company claims this reduces the waste of food that would otherwise be discarded; food waste is a global problem that affects the environment.
 In three years active, the app reached more than 9.5 million users.
 As of 2022, more than 57.7 million users and 154,000 establishments have signed up, and 139 million meals have been collected.

 In 2019, the company had 350 employees in Europe.
-As of August 2022 the company was estimated to have 1,345 employees.
+As of June 2023 the company was estimated to have 1,289 employees.